Chart Color Schemes

 Booral features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.3% of all households, including 33.2% that are couples with children, 35.2% that are couples without children, and 12.9% single parent families.
-Non-family households make up the remaining 18.7%, with lone person households at 15.8% and group households comprising 2.0%.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.3.
+Family households account for 81.3% of all households, consisting of 33.2% couples with children, 35.2% couples without children, and 12.9% single parent families.
+Non-family households make up the remaining 18.7%, including lone person households at 15.8% and group households comprising 2.0% of the total.
+The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households